department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

     links:
     - url: /health-care/pay-copay-bill/dispute/
       title: Dispute your copay charges
-      description: If you think the charges or amounts on your bill are incorrect, find out how to file a dispute.
+      description: If you disagree with the charges or amounts on your bill, find out how to file a dispute.
     - url: /health-care/pay-copay-bill/financial-hardship/
       title: Request financial hardship assistance
       description: If you're struggling to pay your copays, learn how to request a repayment plan, debt relief, or copay exemption.